Curie: Policy-based Secure Data Exchange: Analysis of the Dose Algorithm

-The extension to multi-corrupted semi-honest adversaries is straightforward as the only difference is the view of a subset of parties having many encrypted messages.
-Since the semantic security of the underlying homomorphic encryption is hold for any pair of these many encrypted messages, no information leaks about the corresponding plaintexts.
-Therefore, parties privately compute the function $f$ in the presence of semi-honest parties.

-\textbf{Adversary involving session initiator-} We consider the case when session initiator is corrupted.
-In this setting, session initiator has the session private key; it can decrypt the encrypted data using its private key.
-Therefore, the encryption layer does not provide security guarantees.
+\textbf{Adversary involving session initiator.} We consider the case when the session initiator is corrupted.
 The corrupted parties including session initiator can infer the input of an honest party if the predecessor (previous party) and successor (next party) of an honest party are both corrupted.
-We consider the possible cases for the leakage as follows:

-\begin{enumerate}[topsep=3pt, itemsep=-3pt, leftmargin=*] \item{ 2-party:} The session initiator is corrupted, and another party is honest.
+We consider the possible cases for data leakage: (1) \emph{2-party:} The session initiator is corrupted, and another party is honest.
 In this case, predecessor and successor of the honest party are both the corrupted session initiator.
-Therefore, the input of honest party is learned by the corrupted party.

-\item{3-party:} A corrupted session initiator is either predecessor or successor, and it can learn one honest parties input only if another party is corrupted.

-\item {n-party ($n>3$):} Similar to the previous cases, the probability of the input leakage depends on the placement of the corrupted parties.
-To learn an honest party's input, at least two parties must be corrupted and placed in previous and next of the honest party. \end{enumerate}
+Therefore, the input of honest party is learned by the corrupted party, (2) \emph{3-party}: A corrupted session initiator is either predecessor or successor; thus it can learn inputs of the one of the honest party only if another party is corrupted, and (3) \emph{n-party ($n>3$)}: To learn an honest party's input, at least two parties must be corrupted and placed in previous and next of the honest party.